alan-turing-institute/uatk-spc/writeup.md

 when you build the conda environment, you'll get **different results**, because there's a newer version of some package.
-I don't think this is acceptable from a scientific reproducibility perspective -- we should be able to pick up a project years later, build it, and get exactly the same results.
+I don't think this is acceptable from a scientific reproducibility perspective -- we should be able to pick up a project months later, build it, and get exactly the same results.
 This isn't just a philosophical point -- I've spent hours trying unsuccessfully to get [another conda project](https://github.com/psrc/soundcast/) to run, because the code didn't actually work with newer versions of some packages, and none of the